htobin/geth-dev-main/README.md

                 ipv4_address: 172.16.0.101
                     - IP address of the boot node

-## Wallet node structire in Compose file
+## Wallet node structure in Compose file
     geth-dev-node_0:
         hostname: geth-dev-node_0
         depends_on: